Steve Atkins

-Steve Atkins is a former running back in the National Football League.
+Steve Atkins (born June 22, 1956) is an American former professional football player who was a running back in the National Football League (NFL).

 Early life

-Atkins was born Steven Elwood Atkins on June 22, 1956, in Spotsylvania County, Virginia.
+Atkins was born Steven Elwood Atkins in Spotsylvania County, Virginia.

 Football career

 Atkins played at the collegiate level at the University of Maryland, College Park.

-He was drafted by the Green Bay Packers in the second round of the 1979 NFL Draft and played two seasons for the team before splitting the 1981 season with the Packers and the Philadelphia Eagles.
+He was drafted by the Green Bay Packers in the second round of the 1979 NFL draft and played two seasons for the team before splitting the 1981 season with the Packers and the Philadelphia Eagles.